rahul-gharat/dronahq-docs/docs/audit-logger/papertrial-setup.md

 2. Log specific details such as event names, user information, organization ID, and more.
 This data will be useful for monitoring and analysis.

-By following these steps, you can seamlessly integrate Papertrail as an external logger in your DronaHQ account, enhancing your log management capabilities.
+By following these steps, you can seamlessly integrate Papertrail as an audit logger in your DronaHQ account, enhancing your log management capabilities.

 *Note: Ensure that you provide accurate Papertrail connection details for a smooth integration experience.*